davifrjose/davifrjose/README.md

 - 👋 Hi, I’m Davi José
-- 👀 I’m interested in C, Python, Java, Kotlin, Flutter,
+- 👀 I’m interested in C#, Golang, Java, React Native, Flutter,
-- 🌱 I’m currently learning Dart, TypeScript, AngularJS, Spring Boot
+- 🌱 I’m currently learning Python, Flask
-- 🎒 IT Engineer, currently finishing last year of Bachelor in IT Engineering  at Universidade Lusofuna do Porto
+- 🎒 IT Engineer,

 <!---
 davifrjose/davifrjose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.